Bicycle Network: Good Design Guides

 The latest initiative is in Victoria Street, Brunswick, where the City of Moreland has replaced a car single space with parking for eight bikes.

-The trial, expected to last several months, is using a Bicycle Network Victoria parking rail usually utilized for event parking.
+The trial, expected to last several months, is using a Bicycle Network parking rail usually utilized for event parking.

 Should the trial be made permanent the space will be reconfigured with more rails.